 We stopped there to take photographs and even enter the skeleton of the plane.
 Unfortunately, there is nothing left from the inside, but the experience was great, especially when you get to view the beautiful Mýrdalsjökull Glacier in the background.

 After seeing the plane crash, you will take a longer, more scenic ride to reach the foot of Mt.
 Heiðarhorn.
 This time, you will cross (and even drive in) the Jökulsá River.

 The drive will pass through a small forest, where you’ll get to enjoy the green hills and trees from your ATV.
 You’ll also go by another river.

 Once you arrive, you will have the chance to photograph, relax, and enjoy the silence of this completely untouched spot.

 The Drive Back to Basecamp

-My Thoughts about My Black Sand Beach ATV Tour
+My Thoughts About This Black Sand Beach ATV Tour

-It truly offered a unique way to see the famous Iceland plane crash as well as to get to enjoy black sand beaches that are actually not permitted to be driven on by unauthorized vehicles.
+It truly offered a unique way to see the famous Iceland plane crash as well as to enjoy black sand beaches that are not permitted to be driven on by unauthorized vehicles.

 It was so nice to escape the touristy crowds and feel like I had a place to myself with my tour group.
-It was also a perfect combo tour to do with a snorkeling in Silfra experience (if you’re looking to pair together multiple tours on your vacation)!
+It was also a perfect combo tour to do with snorkeling in Silfra (if you’re looking to do multiple tours on your vacation)!